Advertiser Disclosure

 Since the credit scoring system’s introduction in 1989, FICO scores have brought more fairness to the lending marketplace.
 Lenders assess people based on their credit scores and other predetermined criteria instead of a subjective and biased analysis.
 Therefore, increasing your credit score could put you in a lender’s good graces.
-As a result, you might qualify for more loans with lower interest rates.
+You don’t need a perfect score.
+With some hard work, you can end up with a good credit score that helps you qualify for more loans with lower interest rates.

 Raising your credit score by 100 points can help you qualify for a mortgage or auto loan.
 Of course, achieving this growth overnight isn’t easy, but some borrowers find themselves in positions where they can quickly build up a good credit score.